dbeaver/dbeaver/README.md

 # DBeaver

 Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
 Supports any database which has JDBC driver (which basically means - ANY database).
-Can work with non-JDBC datasources (WMI, MongoDB, Cassandra).
+Can work with non-JDBC datasources (WMI, MongoDB, Cassandra, Redis).
 * Has a lot of <a href="http://dbeaver.jkiss.org/docs/features/">features</a>.
 * Based on <a href="http://www.eclipse.org/">Eclipse</a> platform.
-* Uses plugins architecture and provides additional functionality for the most popular databases (MySQL, PostgreSQL, Oracle, DB2 in version 3.6.x).
+* Uses plugins architecture and provides additional functionality for the most popular databases (MySQL, PostgreSQL, Oracle, DB2 in version 3.7.x).

 <a href="http://dbeaver.jkiss.org/product/dbeaver-ss-classic.png"><img src="http://dbeaver.jkiss.org/product/dbeaver-ss-classic.png" width="400"/></a>
 <a href="http://dbeaver.jkiss.org/product/dbeaver-ss-dark.png"><img src="http://dbeaver.jkiss.org/product/dbeaver-ss-dark.png" width="400"/></a>